dq-guo/dq-guo.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Political Science, Freie Universität Berlin, present
+* Ph.D in Political Science, Freie Universität Berlin, present (supervised by Genia Kostka and Alexander Libmann)
 * M.A. in National and International Administration and Policy, University of Potsdam, 2021
 * B.A. in Political Science, Freie Universität Berlin, 2019